hubert1102/Visual-Recognition-MIMUW/README.md

 Projects and exercises for Visual Recognition course at MIMUW.
+Everything was run on google colab.